Wise1m/Dropbox-clone/README.md

 # Dropbox clone
- this is made using html css and maybe a little or no js
+ this is made using html css and js